Education and Schools in Denmark

 Public education in Denmark

 Parents can enrol their child at any municipal school that has places, which can be either in their own neighbourhood or another school in their municipality or a neighbouring municipality.

 Private and international schools in Denmark

+There is a growing number of international schools in Denmark.
+International education is recognised as a key factor in attracting and retaining expats.
 Most international schools in Denmark are in and around Copenhagen, but the rest of the country also has good coverage.
 Many of these schools have English as their primary language, while others teach primarily in German or French.